Leon-Plickat/LavaLauncher/README.md

 ## Building

 LavaLauncher depends on Wayland, Wayland protocols and Cairo.
-To build this program you will need a C compiler, a GNU compatible implementation of `make` and `scdoc` to generate the manpage.
+To build this program you will need a C compiler, the meson & ninja build system and `scdoc` to generate the manpage.

     git clone https://git.sr.ht/~leon_plickat/lavalauncher
     cd lavalauncher
-    make
+    meson build
+    ninja -C build
-    sudo make install
+    sudo ninja -C build install

 ## Contributing